Have you ever asked yourself why so many bald men have beards?

 Here are some other ideas to help you achieve this aim:

 - Wear Collared Shirts and Button Downs: As a bald gent, shirt collars are a friendly accessory that helps to cover your neck and reduce the amount of skin on show.
 There are also different types of collar available (both on shirts and polo tops), while you can also use colour to help complement your unique skin tone.
+River Island is a fantastic place to get started with finding what type of shirt you like.

 - Wear Sunglasses or Glasses: We’ll start with a basic rule here; don’t wear fake or fashion glasses!
 Instead make do with a stylish pair of sunglasses to compliment your look, as you choose from an array of styles to suit your overall look and face shape.
 If you do wear actual glasses, try to prioritise models that boast a slightly rounder shape and help to soften the harshness of your bald scalp.
+A brand such as Oakley would be a great place to start to widen your range of sunglasses and prescription glassses.

 - Wear a Hat (Sparingly!): We’ve already covered this in length, but this is just a reminder to make hats a stylish and occasional part of your wardrobe.
 This is easier to achieve during the winter, and try to focus on the type of hat that best suits the shape of your head.
+Topman provides a great range of various hat styles for the discerning man.

 The Last Word